 Select the iteration method.

-component, process the subcomponents of that component recursively before moving to a sibling component.
+Pre-order— Start from the top level, move to a child component, and process the subcomponents of that component recursively before moving to a sibling component.

-Topdown — Like pre-order, but process all sibling components before moving to their subcomponents.
+Top-Down— Like pre-order, but process all sibling components before moving to their subcomponents.

-Post-order— Start from components with no subcomponents, process each sibling and then move to parent.
+Post-order— Start from components with no subcomponents, process each sibling, and then move to parent.

 Bottom-up— Like post-order, but process all subcomponents at the same depth before moving to their parents.

 The iteration method depends on what kind of analysis is to be run.
 For example, for an analysis where the component weight is the sum of the weights of its components, you must make sure the subcomponent weights are computed first, so the iteration method must be bottom-up.